mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 1. LICENCING

 Solutions developed (not pre-existing) for either challenge must be licenced under the MIT Licence.
-Where Bidders are leveraging existing open source projects, adopting the parent licence of the open source software project is preferred, where the licence is approved by the Open Source Institute (OSI).
+Where Bidders or Contractors are leveraging existing open source projects, adopting the parent licence of the open source software project is preferred, where the licence is approved by the Open Source Institute (OSI).
 A list of OSI approved licences is available at - https://opensource.org/licenses/alphabetical

 Under any contract resulting from the CFP, the Contractor will be required to deposit the Solution’s source code in a public facing repository on the GitHub platform - https://github.com - under an open source license as specified above.

+The Contractor must create and maintain a public repository for the project on GitHub during the period of the Contract.
+All updates to the Solution source code must be deposited on GitHub, as well as, the final Solution source code.
+This will enable anyone to subscribe to notifications of changes while also allowing for conversations, issue tracking, and code reviews.

 ## 1. CONTRACTING AUTHORITY